sperry304/sfpa_ratings/08_fargo_info_faq.md

   - Home-table advantage: In the past three seasons, about 52% of games have been won by the home team, a small but significant edge to the home player.
-There also exists a simple way to incorporate this factor into the ratings, letting
+There also exists a simple way to incorporate this factor into the ratings, letting *p<sub>i\>j</sub> = θπ<sub>i</sub>/(θπ<sub>i</sub> + π<sub>j</sub>)* where *θ \> 1* is the home-table advantage (or *θ \< 1* if it’s a disadvantage).
-    \(p_{i>j} = \frac{\theta \pi_i}{\theta \pi_i + \pi_j}\) where
+    Unfortunately, this is a noisy input: due to scheduling conflicts and bar remodeling, teams often play “home” games at other bars;
-    \(\theta > 1\) is the home-table advantage (or \(\theta < 1\) if
+    most week 1 games are home games for both teams; and playoff games represent an uneven playing field since higher-seeded teams play at home while lower-seeded teams play on the road, among other factors.
-    it’s a disadvantage).
-Unfortunately, this is a noisy input: due to scheduling conflicts and bar remodeling, teams often play “home” games at other bars; most week 1 games are home games for both teams; and playoff games represent an uneven playing field since higher-seeded teams play at home while lower-seeded teams play on the road, among other factors.
     After quite a bit of experimentation in this area failed to improve model performance, I omitted the home-table advantage from the rating system.

   - Time decay: In pool, a player’s skill level can sometimes change over time.
 One approach to this phenomenon is to assume that these